jmcastagnetto/gbif-pl-dashboard/README.md

 ### Reactive graph of the application (simplified)

-Below is a simplified view of the several reactive pieces used in this visualiazation (generated using the [Mermaid](https://mermaid-js.github.io/mermaid/) diagram language)
+Below is a simplified view of the several reactive pieces used in this visualization (generated using the [Mermaid](https://mermaid-js.github.io/mermaid/) diagram language)

 ```mermaid
 graph LR